pierrediedhiou/cybersecurity-journey/glossary.md

   - Session Management — Keeps you logged in across pages
   - Personalization — Remembers preferences like dark mode, language
   - Tracking and Analytics — Monitors browsing behavior
+  - **Client-Side Restriction** — A security control implemented in the browser (frontend) that can be easily bypassed by an attacker.
+Real security must always be enforced server-side
+- **Chain of Vulnerabilities** — When multiple small vulnerabilities are combined to achieve a larger compromise.
+Each flaw alone may seem minor but together can lead to full system takeover
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU